CUCD EDI Grants for Classics EDI initiatives/events and microgrants for individuals in need

 CUCD EDI Grants for Classics EDI initiatives/events

-Further calls will be issued in the early autumn (deadline 15th November 2022) and early spring of next academic year (deadline 15th May 2023).
+Further calls will be issued in the spring (deadline 15th May 2023) and autumn of next academic year (deadline 15th November 2023).

 Our purpose is to support equality, diversity, and inclusion in Classical Studies and related disciplines in the UK.
 Funding is available to support complete events and initiatives, or parts of events, that have a clear EDI focus, as well as to enhance accessibility and/or diversity of events related to the discipline of Classical Studies by supporting participation of individuals in need.